GoPlusSecurity/wallet-theft-detective/README.md

-# Asset Lighthouse
+# Wallet Theft Detective

-Asset Lighthouse is a lightweight, read-only Agent skill for investigating suspected Web3 crypto theft on local devices.
+Wallet Theft Detective is a lightweight, read-only Agent skill for investigating suspected Web3 crypto theft on local devices.
 It helps a host Agent such as Codex, OpenClaw, or Hermes collect safe evidence, identify likely root causes from common theft techniques, and provide containment and remediation guidance.

 ## What this skill covers